TranQuocToan1996/goRedisgRPCMongoDemo/README.md

 - Change func startGrpcServer/startGrpcServer for start ginDefaultServer/gRPCServer respectively.
 - Add logger
 - Need Recover for gRPCServer from panic
 - Posts route: setEx some requests to redis.
-Cloud load mongo to redis at the begin?
+Could load mongo to redis at the begin?
 - Little work for you: implement:
 ```
 func (uc *AuthServiceImpl) SignInUser(*models.SignInInput) (*models.DBResponse, error)